-Cal.
-Code Regs., tit.
-14, sec.
-15301 provides that projects which consist of the operation, repair, maintenance, permitting, licensing, or minor alteration of existing or public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
-This project involves minor construction and equipment installation at an existing Kaiser Permanente hospital facility, with no expansion of capacity.
-This installation is at an existing, developed urban site on land that is not environmentally sensitive.
-No historic resources or buildings will be affected.
-Noise and odors will not be generated by these installations in excess of existing permitted amounts.
-The installation will not increase traffic to the sites.
-The installation will not require permits for air, water, conditional use, building expansion, hazardous waste, or rezoning.
-The project therefore falls under the categorical exemption listed in CEQA Guidelines Section 15301 Existing Facilities.
+California Code of Regulations, title 14, section 15301, provides that projects which consist of the operation, repair, maintenance, permitting, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of existing or former use, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
+This project involves the design, assembly, and commissioning of a low-rate initial production manufacturing line to manufacture battery pack components and complete battery packs for use in electric powered transportation vehicles.
+This project involves design, manufacturing, and testing activities at an existing, developed site on land that is not environmentally sensitive.
+The project will involve no expansion of existing use at the facility.
+No historical resources or buildings will be affected.
+Noise and odors will not be generated by these activities in excess of existing permitted amounts.
+The design, manufacturing, and testing activities will not increase traffic to the site and will not require permits for air, water, conditional use, building expansion, hazardous waste, or rezoning.
+Therefore, the project is exempt from CEQA under section 15301.